-For me, this is what happened with smoothies, and consequently my relationship with yogurt!
+For me, this is what happened with smoothies.

 I had my first smoothie back when I was a junior in college, in Paris, when a smoothie bar opened just up the street, and I discovered the concept of fresh fruits blended together into a smooth, colorful, and delicious drink.
-I was hooked right from my first sip, and since then I have been “slightly” obsessed with smoothies and always find an excuse not to eat yogurt despite the wide range of non-dairy yogurts available out there.
+I was hooked right from my first sip, and since then I have been “slightly” obsessed with smoothies.

 I made it so thick that we had to eat it with a spoon!!!
 (Picture here my horrified face when I realized we wouldn’t be able to drink it…)